-When building your digital marketing campaigns, don’t discount seniors.
+When building your digital marketing campaigns, don’t miss out on the value in marketing your ideas to connect with tech savvy seniors.

 Reaching the Tech-Savvy

 It’s always a mistake to overlook demographic differences in your target audience.
 For the age group of 65 to 85, you’re working with twenty years of variety.
 According to the Pew survey, the seniors most inclined to utilize digital technology tend to be: